tobiasCreator/tobias-bot/README.md

 ### Features

 - Full Light
-- Auto Anti-Banishment (delete report files used in a few servers)
+- Auto Anti-Banishment (delete report files used in a few servers, and auto change the bot .exe file each time out open)
 - Add Full Map

 ---